Sword-Smith/geth_tools/README.md

 \<contract_name\>\_\<dataFeedSymbol\> in the JavaScript.
 This is to allow the user to interact with several contracts of the same type but with different symbols, such as token contracts or data feed contracts.

+## Precompiler for Solidity and Dagger
+./deploy_and_compile.pl contains a precompiler.
+This means that you when defining smart contracts can use keywords to access addresses of other smart contracts.
+The keyword "\_address\_my\_" will be substituted with your own Ethereum address.
+The keyword "\_address\_\<contract\_name\>_" will be substituted with the address of a contract that you have alread deployed.
+\<contract\>\_\<name\> uses the same naming convention as the JavaScript does, as described in the section above.